rahul-soshte/soroban-math/README.md

 I am monitoring and maintaining this repo closely.
 Writing test cases.
 I cannot ask you to assume that the library is 100% safe to use in all scenarios.
 If you need my consultation while integrating this library and implementing it as safely as possible in your project / hands-on custom implementation, I sure can do it, of course that will be come with some price tag, please DM me on [Twitter](https://twitter.com/RahulSoshte) or mail me here, rahul.soshte47@gmail.com.

+## Getting Help

+Join the [soroban-math discord](https://discord.gg/Dy7BXxUJHC) to chat with the community!

 ## Use Cases

 Soroban-Math is essential for any Soroban-based project that requires high-precision mathematical calculations, for example: